Litetoken/Litetokens/README.md

 may be changed at any time.

-Assets may be ‘callable’: callable assets may be forcibly ‘called back’ by their present issuer, after their *call date*, for their *call price* (in DLA), these values being set at the time of the asset’s first issuance.
+Assets may be ‘callable’: callable assets may be forcibly ‘called back’ by their present issuer, after their *call date*, for their *call price* (in XLT), these values being set at the time of the asset’s first issuance.

 Callable assets may be called back after their call date has been first passed by a block in the blockchain.

-Call prices are specified to six decimal place of precision, and are a ratio of DLA and the unit (not satoshis) of the callable asset.
+Call prices are specified to six decimal place of precision, and are a ratio of XLT and the unit (not satoshis) of the callable asset.